leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Dev/django_leaflet_geojson.rst

 A short introduction to web mapping with Django, using two very simple
 applications: `django-leaflet <https://github.com/makinacorpus/django-leaflet>`_ and `django-geojson <https://github.com/makinacorpus/django-geojson>`_, by `Makina Corpus <http://makinacorpus.com>`_.

-We will build a map with all major Weather stations of the world.
+We will build a map with all major weather stations of the world.

 ================